-If you can spend some time reading these once-a-year kind of books with your kids, you end up making memories tied to the holidays — and to you.
-If you have time to talk, cook, or do art inspired by the book, so much the better.
+If you can spend some time reading these once-a-year kinds of books with your kids, you end up making memories tied to the holidays — and to you.
+If you have time to talk, cook, or do art inspired by the book, all the better.

 When kids are small, it’s obviously easier to read aloud to everyone.
 But as children start to grow up and feel “too old” for reading, consider switching it up a little bit.
 That teenager who rolls their eyes when the younger family members gather to read How the Grinch Stole Christmas before bed, might secretly want to read it as well.
 Consider leaving the Christmas books out in a space where anyone can grab and read them.
 You might be surprised to see who still wants to know whether the Grinch’s small heart still grows a size or two.